-The choir of the Queen’s Chapel of the Savoy is a fine male-voice choir in the English cathedral tradition, with six professional men’s voices joined by up to 21 boy trebles aged from 10 upwards.
+The choir of the King’s Chapel of the Savoy is a fine male-voice choir in the English cathedral tradition, with six professional men’s voices joined by up to 21 boy trebles aged from 10 upwards.
 They sing at the Sunday morning services every week, as well as Christmas, Easter and a few additional services such as royal events and weddings.

 The boys join the choir to sing, of course, but they also enjoy being part of a very special group of musicians, rehearsing and performing together at school, travelling to and from the Chapel together, and playing games in the breaks.
 If you see a couple of boys playing table tennis in Embankment Gardens on any Sunday, the chances are that they’re two of the Savoy choristers.

 All the boys in the choir attend St Olave’s Grammar School in Orpington, but they are selected before joining the school.
 In fact, the audition for the choir and a eleven-plus-style entrance test for the school are combined in a single selection process.
 Boys are tested at age nine or ten, in February or March of their school Year Five.
 Those selected join the choir in the following autumn (Year Six), and the School the year after that (Year Seven).
 Most stay in the choir until the end of Year Nine, and often longer, until their voice breaks.